isc-projects/kea/doc/sphinx/arm/hooks-lease-cmds.rst

 In particular, the result of 1 indicates an error while processing the lease, e.g. a communication error with the database.
-The result of 3 indicates that an attempt to delete the lease was unsuccessful because such lease doesn't exist (empty result).
+The result of 3 indicates that an attempt to delete the lease was unsuccessful because such a lease doesn't exist (empty result).

 .. _command-lease4-get: